-U.S. law firm Mayer Brown to cease work for Hong Kong University in dispute over Tiananmen memorial removal
+U.S. law firm Mayer Brown to cease work for University of Hong Kong in dispute over Tiananmen memorial’s removal

 “Going forward, Mayer Brown will not be representing its long-time client in this matter.
 We have no further comment,” the firm said in a statement.

+The firm is withdrawing its representation of the university just on this issue.
+The University of Hong Kong is “a longstanding client and leading educational institution,” said a person familiar with the matter, who spoke on the condition of anonymity because of the subject’s sensitivity.

-Mayer Brown, a Chicago-founded global law firm that has done work on police accountability and other civil rights issues in the United States, was contracted by the university for work toward the statue’s removal, placing the firm at the center of a heated geopolitical dispute over the future of Hong Kong.
+Mayer Brown, a Chicago-founded global law firm that has done work on police accountability and other civil rights issues in the United States, was contracted by the university to seek the statue’s removal, placing the firm at the center of a heated geopolitical dispute over the future of Hong Kong.

-Last week, more than two dozen nonprofit groups had urged Mayer Brown to stop representing the university.
+Last week, more than two dozen nonprofit groups urged Mayer Brown to stop representing the university.

 “We therefore expect Mayer Brown law firm to safeguard their reputation and their integrity in defending the right of freedom of expression by rescinding their agreement with the University of Hong Kong,” the groups said in an open letter.